Top Locations to Propose in Chicago

 Permit Fee: $45 + $35 application fee

-Known as the crown jewel of Grant Park is one of the largest fountains in the world.
-The size is meant to symbolize the enormity of nearby Lake Michigan and uses as much as 15,000 gallons of water per minute.
+Known as Grant Park’s crown jewel, it is one of the largest fountains in the world.
+Its size symbolizes the enormity of nearby Lake Michigan, and it uses as much as 15,000 gallons of water per minute.

 If you wish to enjoy the fountain during the day, beware the hourly, 20-minute water show featuring the fountain’s center jet shooting water 150 feet into the air.